zemirco/nodejs-pdf-docs/README.md

 ### Create .epub

-1. Run `coffee epub.coffee` to create the file
+1. Run `node epub.js` to create the file

 ### Create .mobi

 The .mobi version is created from the .epub file which gives better results compared to converting the .pdf file.

 1. Download `kindlegen` from this repository or directly from [Amazon](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621)
-2. Run `coffee mobi.coffee` to create the file.
+2. Run `node mobi.js` to create the file.
 The file is located inside the epub folder

 ## License